software-assignments-spring2022/final-project-repostbuster/README.md

 There are barely any tools available to combat this issue.
 The ones that are currently available are cumbersome and tedious to use.
 Because of this, we are creating **an easy to use web-app tool that parses the internet for reposted instances of user input images, and returns the relevant results to the user.**

-The concept was originally proposed by Camilo Villavicencio, and is currently being developed and refined with _, _, _, and _.
+The concept was originally proposed by Camilo Villavicencio, and is currently being developed and refined with Riley Valls, Hyunjun Choi, _, and _.

 ## Instructions